RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - Addressing DevOps Myths:  Making Work Visible
 - Addressing DevOps Myths:  Work in Process

-Lean Coffee Topics

-Continuous Integration and Continuous Deployment IRL

 1 hour class time (realistically 50 minutes):

+- Review Outcomes Takeaway from Week 1
+- lean coffee topics (create online? allow them to put in topics as they they are listening to lectures
-- 1/2 hour guided discussion
+- guided discussion
   - Focus Topic:  Unplanned work and how can you help teams say "no."
-- 1/2 hour lean coffee topics (create online? allow them to put in topics as they they are listening to lectures
+- Continuous Integration and Continuous Deployment IRL
 - Actionable takeaway for the week:

 ## Week-3 - June 28th